Immigration reduction in the United States: Candidate Donald Trump, 2016

-In 2016 billionaire New York City businessman and television personality Donald Trump ran a successful presidential campaign promising to stop illegal immigration; deport all undocumented immigrants living in the country illegally; limit legal immigration; stop Muslims from entering the U.S.; ban travel to the US from what he called "terror prone" countries such as Iran, Libya, Somalia and Syria; triple the number of Immigration and Customs Enforcement agents; and build a wall along the nation's 3,145 kilometer (1,954 mi) border with Mexico to stop illegal aliens from crossing into the U.S. Trump also vowed to cut off all federal funding to sanctuary cities, end birthright citizenship, and immediately terminate President Obama's two executive amnesties including Deferred Action for Parents of Americans and Lawful Permanent Residents and Deferred Action for Childhood Arrivals (DACA) which he said were illegal.
-Although Trump's Democratic rival Hillary Clinton, and even some of his fellow Republicans such as Mitt Romney called Trump's anti-immigrant platform racist, xenophobic, and Islamophobic, his proposals found broad support in the heartland and the south.
-As president he enacted a number of policies aimed at reducing immigration, including signing executive orders banning the admission to the United States for residents of multiple, Muslim-majority nations; separating families of immigrants; reversing the Deferred Action for Childhood Arrivals (DACA) program; greatly limiting the number of refugees and asylum seekers allowed into the country; and strengthening the southern border.
+In 2016, businessman and television personality Donald Trump ran a successful presidential campaign promising to stop the flow of illegal immigration, deport all illegal immigrants, and limit legal immigration.
+He called for a ban on Muslims from entering the U.S., travel to the US from what he called "terror prone" countries such as Iran, Libya, Somalia and Syria, a tripling of the number of Immigration and Customs Enforcement agents, and construction of a wall along the US-Mexico border.

+Trump also vowed to cut off all federal funding to sanctuary cities, end birthright citizenship, and immediately terminate President Obama's two executive amnesties including Deferred Action for Parents of Americans and Lawful Permanent Residents and Deferred Action for Childhood Arrivals (DACA) which he said were illegal.

+Although Democratic nominee Hillary Clinton and even some Republicans (such as Mitt Romney) called Trump's platform racist, xenophobic, and Islamophobic, Trump's proposals found broad support in the heartland and the south.

+After his election as president, Trump enacted a number of policies aimed at reducing immigration, including signing executive orders banning entry to the United States for residents of multiple, Muslim-majority nations, separating families of immigrants, reversing the DACA program, greatly limiting the number of refugees and asylum seekers allowed into the country, and strengthening the southern border.